Side affects of levothyroxine

 When taking levothyroxine, it is important to be aware of the common side effects that may occur.
 These side effects are usually mild and may improve as your body adjusts to the medication.
 Some common side effects of levothyroxine include:

-See also Lactose free levothyroxine uk
+See also Side effects levothroid levothyroxine

 1. Changes in appetite